 "By posting this statement, I assert that all material that I will submit in this classroom will be my own.
 I promise not to participate in any form of academic dishonesty including, but not limited to, plagiarism, copying, cheating, and/or the submission of work other than my own.
-I make this statement of academic integrity with the full understanding of the penalties involved and the actions that may be taken against me including failure for individual assignments, failure in the course, and/or dismissal from the university."
+I make this statement of academic integrity with the full understanding of the penalties involved and the actions that may be taken against me including remediation, academic probation, letter grade reductions for the assignment or class, failure of the assignment or class and/or dismissal from the university."